evgenii-poliakoff/lightcones/tutorials/README.md

 ## fidelity_relevant_subspace.ipynb

-Here we demonstrate the convergence properties of the fidelity of the full open system-bath wavefunction converges with respect to the number of kept light cone interior normal modes.
+Here we demonstrate the convergence properties of the fidelity of the full open system-bath wavefunction with respect to the number of kept light cone interior normal modes.

 ## arrival_times.ipynb